buun1030/chainlink-projects/aave_brownie_py/README.md

 Integration test: Kovan
 Unit tests: Mainnet-fork (Mock all of mainnet!)

-Interface meaning (At least in golang meaning)
+Interface meaning (At least in golang meaning):
 Hey baby, if you've got these methods, you're my type.